Hypotension in Infants

 - Adrenal gland problems: Your child's adrenal glands may not make enough of a hormone called cortisol.
-He may also have low cortisol if you received steroid medicine before giving birth.
+He or she may also have low cortisol if you received steroid medicine before giving birth.

 - Blood loss: Blood loss during birth, or from injury or other medical problems can cause hypotension.

 - Heart problems: A heart infection, abnormal heartbeats, or patent ductus arteriosis (PDA) may cause hypotension.

 - Medicines: Infants born with high BP may be given medicines to lower the pressure.
 The medicines can lead to hypotension.